-Section 4-10.
+Section 4-910.
 Department of Municipal Services

-A. The head of the of Municipal Services Department is the Director of Municipal Services.

-B. The Director of Municipal Services shall direct and be responsible for the following duties:

-(1) Direction, coordination, and supervision of city utility billing operations, the processing and billing of occupational license taxes, permit issuance, property standards, ordinance enforcement, and inspections.

-(2) Supervision of the Chief Building Official, who shall be responsible for the enforcement of any zoning ordinances and building, housing and other technical codes.

-(3) Supervision of the Office of Ordinance Enforcement and the Ordinance Enforcement Officer.
+- A. The head of the Municipal Services Department is the Director of Municipal Services. - B. The Director of Municipal Services shall direct and be responsible for the following duties: - Direction, coordination, and supervision of city utility billing operations, the processing and billing of occupational license taxes, permit issuance, property standards, ordinance enforcement, and inspections. - (2) Supervision of the Chief Building Official, who shall be responsible for the enforcement of any zoning ordinances and building, housing and other technical codes. - (3) Supervision of the Office of Ordinance Enforcement and the Ordinance Enforcement Officer.

-Note: Ordinance No. 1651, M-C Series adopted October 29, 2019, created the Department of Municipal Services.

-Section 4-11.
+Section 4-1011.
 Other Departments

-Except as otherwise provided by this charter, all City government departments, offices, agencies and functions in existence on the effective date of this charter shall continue in existence as organized on that date until reorganized in accordance with Section 4-09 (Administrative Reorganization).
+Except as otherwise provided by this Charter, all City government departments, offices, agencies and functions in existence on the effective date of this Charter shall continue in existence as organized on that date until reorganized in accordance with Section 4-1112 (Administrative Reorganization).